-While most houses on my street have “lawns” with Grass or cut “weeds” in their yards, our front yard and vacant lot next door, are sprouting, Sage, Mint, Wild garlic and onions, Dandelions, Plantain, Clover, Peppers, Zucchini, Tomatoes, Cabbage, Chicory, strawberries, and more.
+While most houses on my street have “lawns” with Grass, wild growth, or cut “weeds” in their yards, our front yard and vacant lot, are sprouting, Sage, Mint, Wild garlic and onions, Dandelions, Plantain, Clover, Peppers, Zucchini, Tomatoes, Cabbage, Chicory, strawberries, and more.
 Agricultural Scientist and Master Gardener, George Washington Carver said: “A weed is just a plant that has been misplaced.”
-At AAUF, We forage the plants that are already growing In the spring to harvest natural healing essence of the season… in our lot, we plant and grow thousands of pounds of food per year on a plot of land the size of a basketball court.
+At AAUF, We forage the plants that are already growing In the spring to harvest natural healing essence of the season… In our lot, we plant and grow thousands of pounds of food per year on a plot of land the size of a basketball court.
 We grow and preserve enough fruits and vegetables to feed my family and neighbors year-round.
 Our house and land is part of a growing global movement of people involved in urban farming.

 Growing food is a revolutionary act of rebellion in these times of food compromises.